 For a chef often found foraging for mushrooms in the woods before daybreak, tapping into ways to bring more earth-friendly, natural goodness to the table is part of his inherited value system.
 “I’ve been foraging for 40 years now.
 I do my own sausages.
 We make the bread.
 All the pastas, all the sauces, all the ingredients are made here.
 You get a customized experience,” just like in his grandmother’s kitchen.
 Spring water with a lower carbon footprint that completes a flavor profile without competing with it is a natural fit in his kitchen.

 Chef Bruce was recently awarded the title of Vice Conseiller Culinaire, Bailliage de Boston by La Chaine des Rotisseurs, the oldest and largest food and wine society in the world, as well as having been honored twice as one of the best Hotel Chefs in America at the James Beard House.
 While he credits his success to surrounding himself “with people who are very passionate,” it’s clear his own passionate enthusiasm cultivates a sense of family wherever he goes.
 From being too little to see over the countertop to having the culinary world at his feet, Bruce continues to inspire and welcome.

-If you’re traveling to Boston this June through August, be sure to visit the Boston Harbor Hotel to enjoy one of our Summer in the City series of events on Rowes Wharf.
+If you’re traveling to Boston this June through August, be sure to visit the Boston Harbor Hotel to enjoy their series of events on Rowes Wharf.
 Live soul, rat pack and blues music share the floating barge stage with classic movies on the waterfront.
 And if you’ve been to Boston Harbor Hotel please share your photos and comments with us on Facebook, Twitter, or Instagram.
 If you want to know more about serving premium Mountain Valley Spring Water in your restaurant click here.